anotherRedbeard/apimdemo-environment/README.md

     - Allows you to leverage any external cache compatible with RediSearch.
 You will need create an Azure OpenAI embedding backend so this policy can take advantage of that.
     - [Policy Documentation](https://aka.ms/apim/openai/semantic-caching)
     - My Implementation Example--Coming Soon--

+### Scripts

+I have created a few scripts to help me test things out.
+There is currently no specific README for them, but each script has inline comments to describe what is happening.
+In the future I will move these into the bicep section and create a main file to deploy these specific setups.